 But I have learned that the benefits of acceptance go well beyond just removing the need to control.
 It is also instrumental in reducing stress and anxiety (and associated burdens), revealing meaningful life choices, bringing us greater freedom, and forging stronger bonds in our close relationships—and much more.
-I am excited that I have completed the manuscript for a new book about acceptance titled The Blessings of Acceptance, which examines these benefits in depth and how we can receive them.
+I am excited that I have completed the manuscript for a new book about acceptance titled The Gift of Acceptance, which examines these benefits in depth and how we can receive them.
 (The first chapter can be downloaded above and excerpts and stories from the book will be available for download prior to its formal publication next year.)

 Thus, through letting go of control and accepting “what is,” I have found a different and more profound success—an internal, core sense of well-being.